This data was sourced from YouTube Analytics in CSV format, cleaned in Excel, visualized in Tableau and animated with Adobe CC.

 Breaking the Language Barrier

 This is geographic data for the second most viewed video.
-This video is directed at the target audience: adult, English speaking jazz drummers in the United States.
+This video is directed at my target audience: adult, English speaking jazz drummers in the United States.
 This is my area of expertise, native language and business location.
 This video would never have been discovered if the top ranking video didn’t exist to boost overall channel visibility.

 Creating a Logical Series